vaibhavlohiya/MatrixAPI/README.md

        matrix.GetColumns();  // returns the number of columns matrix.GetLimit();    // returns the number of elements or scalers you can add in this matrix (n_Rows x m_Columns)

-       matrix.GetLinearIndex(5));   // returns the index of the element 5 in the linear array matrix.GetLinearData();      // returns a pointer to the first element of the linear array.
+       matrix.GetLinearIndex(5));   // returns the index of the element 5 in the linear  matrixarray matrix.Data();               // returns a pointer to the first element of the linear matrix array.

        matrix.GetRowVector(1);     // returns a row vector of the matrix of index 1. matrix.GetColumnVector(2);  // returns a column vector of the matrix of index 2.